AlexandreLayous/felon-finder/README.md

 When launching FELON FINDER, four randomly selected images from our database (celebA dataset) are presented to the user.

 The user selects the most similar images.
-They can choose one to four photos each time.
+They can choose from one to four photos each time.

-The selected images are then processed to produce four new composite sketches that increasingly resemble the assailant.
+By clicking on the "Valider" button, the selected images are then processed to produce four new composite sketches that increasingly resemble the assailant.

 Once the user has identified a suitable sketch, they can save the image.